-The road over the pass is closed in winters.
-At the summit there are extensive fortifications from the 19th century, which were built by the Italians.
-The pass was bypassed by a tunnel, called Col de Tende Road Tunnel, which was inaugurated in 1882.
-It’s a 3.182m long tunnel and was the first long tunnel under a major alpine pass.
+The pass separates the Maritime Alps from the Ligurian Alps.
+It’s considered the southernmost of the great Alpine passes.
+The road to the summit is very challenging.
+It’s an old military road, mostly paved with a gravel section at the end.
+It features 48 hairpin turns.
+The pass was bypassed by the Col de Tende Road Tunnel, which was inaugurated in 1882.
+It’s 3.182m long and was the first long tunnel under a major alpine pass.

-The gravel sections are often very loose.
-The pass is considered the southernmost of the great Alpine passes.
-The highest section of the pass is wholly within France.
-It’s reputed to be one of the most ancient roads in Europe, laid down by the Phoenicians and later used by the Greeks who had colonised Marseille and, after them, the Romans.
-The historical importance of this crossing, resulting in a immensely fortified ridgeline.
-The ruins of these fortifications remain.
+To drive the road without stopping will take most people between 30 and 40 minutes.
+At the summit are extensive fortifications from the 19th century, which were built by the Italians.
+It’s reputed to be one of the most ancient roads in Europe, laid down by the Phoenicians and later used by the Greeks who had colonized Marseille and, after them, the Romans.
+The historical importance of this crossing, resulting in an immensely fortified ridgeline.
+The drive is littered with old fortifications that used to guard the French-Italian border. the ruins of these fortifications remain.
 In a way this is like a visit in a museum, but without the crowds or fees that are often connected with such a visit.

 Is Col de Tende-Colle di Tenda open?